WHO WE ARE

 Our Solution: The IKo-85 Scheme

-The biggest thing that stuck with me was the housing problem.
-As a 23-year-old myself, I fall directly into that bracket of people who are struggling to buy their first home because of these ever-increasing costs.
-It's incredibly difficult for the younger generation to get on the housing ladder now, and I’m living proof of that challenge.
-That's why I came up with the idea for the IKo-85 Scheme.
+The biggest issue that stuck with me was housing.
+As a 23-year-old myself, I fall directly into the group of people who are struggling to buy their first home because of these ever-increasing costs.
+It’s incredibly difficult for the younger generation to get on the housing ladder now, and I’m living proof of that challenge.
+That’s why I came up with the idea for the IKo-85 Scheme.

-IKo-85 isn't just about building homes; it was developed to remedy a few of the above issues at the same time.
+IKo-85 isn’t just about building homes; it was developed to tackle several of these issues at once.

 Here’s how we approach it:

-• Closing the Loop: We’ve even developed a range of products with high recycled content that are designed to be infinitely recyclable at the end of their life.
-We’re actually closing the loop on waste, which is the whole point of a truly sustainable future.
+We’ve developed a range of products with high recycled content that are designed to be infinitely recyclable at the end of their life.
+We’re closing the loop on waste—because that’s what true sustainability is all about.

 The IKo-85 scheme is bigger than just building houses.
-We want to get into educational environments and find fun, engaging ways for people of all ages to get hands-on with sustainability efforts.
-It's about building a movement, not just a structure.
+We want to engage with educational environments and find fun, meaningful ways for people of all ages to get hands-on with sustainability.
+It’s about building a movement, not just a structure.

 Where We Are Now

-And here we are now.
-To date, we're proud to say we have over 50 incredible organizations, charities, and businesses all working with us.
-They're all UK-based, and they're helping us achieve this real change we're talking about.
+And here we are today.
+To date, we’re proud to have over 50 incredible organisations, charities, and businesses working with us across the UK to make this vision a reality.

-Our immediate, big goal is to have the very first site of affordable housing up and running, fully occupied, and making a difference by the end of 2026.
+Our immediate goal is to have our first affordable housing site up and running, fully occupied, and making a difference by the end of 2026.